GeorgeEllis123/Calendar/README.md

 * Implemented the controller that can handle multiple calendars
 * Tested the commands in the Controller
 * Implemented and tested, the new Commands, Controller, and Main
+* Implemented the GUI controller class and interface
+* Tested the GUI controller and created the mock view

 #### Changes To Old Design: